Skip to main content

 Nobody is searching for your company news.
 Zero people per month Google "your brand spring collection announcement."
 These posts get zero organic traffic because there's zero search demand.

 The fix: Every single post should target a keyword that real people are actually searching for.
-"Best hiking boots for wide feet" gets 2,400 searches per month.
-"How to choose trail running shoes" gets 1,800.
+Keywords like "best hiking boots for wide feet" or "how to choose trail running shoes" have real monthly search volume โ€” people are actively looking for answers.
 Write about what your potential customers are searching for, not what you want to announce.

 2. No internal linking strategy

-Most ecommerce blogs are collections of orphan pages — posts that link to nothing and that nothing links to.
+Most ecommerce blogs are collections of orphan pages โ€” posts that link to nothing and that nothing links to.
 This is an SEO disaster.
 Internal links are how Google discovers your content, understands your site structure, and distributes page authority across your domain.

 A blog post about "how to choose a camping tent" should link to your tent category page, your sleeping bag guide, your camping checklist post, and specific product pages.
 Without these connections, Google sees isolated pages instead of an interconnected knowledge base.